OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-13.md

 ## 2 Corinthians 13:12

-Greet one another with a holy kiss.
+Greet one another warmly with a holy kiss.

 ## 2 Corinthians 13:13

-All the saints greet you.
+All the believers send their greetings to you.

 ## 2 Corinthians 13:14

-The grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with you all.
+May the grace of our Lord Jesus Christ, the love of God, and the fellowship of the Holy Spirit be with you all, evermore.